 - How does online advertising translate to in-store foot traffic?

-- How is Facebook going to impact the amount of people coming to dine at my restaurant?
+- How is Facebook going to impact the number of people coming to dine at my restaurant?

 These are common (and good!) questions to ask when it comes to running restaurant Facebook ads.